sigmacomputing/sigmaquickstarts/site/sigmaguides/src/Fundamentals 3: Working with Vizualizations/Fundamentals 3: Working with Visualizations.md

 ## Overview
 Duration: 5

-This lab is part of a series of labs designed to instruct new users how to use Sigma to explore and analyze data using Visualizations (Viz).
+This QuickStart is part of a series of QuickStarts designed to instruct new users how to use Sigma to explore and analyze data using Visualizations (Viz).
 Sigma supports a wide variety of types, and are adding others so be sure to check our documentation for the latest list:

 <table>
     <thead>